guldcoin/guld-chrome/docs/install.md

 1. Double-click the `install_host.bat` script to run it.

 1. This script installs the native messaging host for the current user, by creating a registry key called `HKEY_CURRENT_USER\SOFTWARE\Google\Chrome\NativeMessagingHosts\com.guld.ledger` and setting its value to the full path to `com.guld.ledger-win.json`.

-<p style="color:red"><b>NEED WINDOWS HELP HERE!</b> Can someone please verify that this registry modification is correct for Windows 7 through 10?</p>

 ### Install the Chrome extension